ammad-sajjad/weatherApp/README.md

 - Discover the weather around the world.
 - 15-hour weather forecast.
 - Provide details on Wind speed, humidity, and pressure.
-- Toggle app theme to dark theme.
+- Toggle between light and dark theme.
 - Beautiful and friendly user interface.

 ---